 The Bing Health & Fitness app is made for people over 14 years of age.
 People under the age of 14 should not try to compute their recommended daily calorie target using this tool.

 Additionally, you can read through the disclaimer.

-You can choose from four different font sizes – small, medium, large or extra-large – and two text styles from within an article you're reading.
+You can choose from four different font sizes – small, medium, large or x-large – and two text styles from within an article that you're reading.

 Swipe in from the bottom edge to see the application commands.(If you're using a mouse, right-click within the application.)